Tag

 image6 443w367h.

 Simply put, Samsung smashed it in 2015 when it released the Galaxy S6 and S6 Edge.
-The plastic had finally been banished, and was replaced with lovely premium metal and glass.
+The plastic had finally been , and was replaced with lovely premium metal and glass.
 The handset felt as good as the iPhone and HTC One M9 in the hands, and the S6 Edge, with its curved display, was a thing of beauty.
 The camera was superb, and until its successor came out, it was the best smartphone camera we had ever tested.

-The once niggly fingerprint scanner had become lightning fast and worked just like Apple’s home button, with no pesky swiping gesture required.
+The once niggly fingerprint scanner had become lightning fast and worked just like Apple’s Touch ID home button, with no pesky swiping gesture required.
 Even TouchWiz was toned down considerably, with a large amount of bloat removed, and an all-new, flatter design introduced.

 The power of Samsung’s own octa-core processor blew the competition out of the water, and its 2K Super AMOLED display was the best we’ve ever seen on a smartphone.
 It’s still fantastic today.
 The only major gripe – and a deal breaker for hardcore Android fans and media hoarders – was the axing of the removable battery and, even worse, microSD card slot.
 But overall, the Galaxy S6 was an absolute stunner of a handset.

-Samsung and S7 Edge – 2016
+Samsung Galaxy S7 and S7 Edge – 2016

 image7 390w318h.